j-miko/tRNA-seq_spiked/README.md

 The snakemake pipeline handles constructing references, read preprocessing and alignment automatically.

-Downstream stages happen in the included notebook.
+Downstream stages happen in the included notebooks

 ## Setup: